 Within the scope of educational programs are:

-Ally Week is set to take place September 14-18.
-Ally Week is an initiative that seeks to reach out to the entire Ohio State campus community in an effort to encourage students, staff and faculty to stand up with, and advocate on behalf of, people who are of a different race, ethnicity, sexual orientation, religious or spiritual identity, gender identity/expression, socioeconomic class or other social identity different than their own.
-Each of the week's events and programs are heavily focused on the themes of awareness, education and action.
+In September each year, the MCC reaches out to the entire Ohio State campus community in an effort to encourage students, staff and faculty to stand with and advocate on behalf of people who are of a different race, ethnicity, sexual orientation, religious or spiritual identity, gender identity/expression, socioeconomic class or other social identity.
+Each of the week's events and programs focus on the themes of awareness, education and action.

 For some, just gaining a basic knowledge of LGBTQ issues is the starting point.
 For others, learning to be an active ally to LGBTQ members of our campus community is a step they want to take.
 Regardless of where you are, the Safe Zone Project was created to provide a forum for sharing of information, breaking down stereotypes and opening up dialogue.
 The Safe Zone training is designed to raise awareness and discuss ways to make the spaces we live, and work in, more welcoming and inclusive of LGBTQ people.
 Email email@example.com for training requests.